Benefits of Fish Oils and Breast Milk

 The group taking olive oil showed no improvement.

-fish oils and breast milk 2 How long should you take fish oils for the best health benefits for your baby?
+How long should you take fish oils for the best health benefits for your baby?
 It is best to take them during your pregnancy and stop?
 Or should you take them continuously during your child's breast-feeding phase?
-The results from this study will show you how to improve the benefits received from taking fish oils during breastfeeding.

 1. Group #1 - Began taking fish oil supplements from Week 30 of gestation.